felixbur/nkululeko/paper/paper.md

 - *Transparency*: as CLI, nkululeko *always output debug*, in which info, warning, and error will be displayed in terminal (and should be easily understood).
 The results are stored in the experiment folder for further investigations and are represented as images, texts, and even a fully automatically compiled PDF report written in latex.

-# Usage in Existing Research
+# Usage in existing research
 <!-- list of papers used nkululeko -->
 Nkululeko has been used in several research projects since its first appearance in 2022 [@nkululeko:2022].
 The following list gives an overview of the research papers that have used Nkululeko: